-After independence the Planning Commission in its first and subsequent Five Year Plans emphasized the vital role played by the regulated markets in promoting on orderly marketing of farm produce in the country and urged various State that had not enacted the necessary legislation to do so and to regulates the market thereunder.
+After independence the Planning Commission in its first and subsequent Five Year Plans emphasised the vital role played in the regulated markets in promoting on orderly marketing of farm produce in the country and urged various state that had not enacted the necessary legislation to do so and to regulates the market thereunder.

-The Five Year Plans visualised the regulation of new markets throughout country.
-In November, 1955, an All India Conference on marketing and Co-operation was held at Hyderabad.
-It made many recommendations for accelerating and progress of regulation during the Second Five Year Plan and for effective improvement in the working of the markets already established.
+The Five Year Plan visualised the regulation of new markets throughout country.
+In November 1955, an All India Conference on Marketing and Co-operation was held at Hyderabad.
+It made many recommendations for accelerating and progress of regulation during the second Five Year Plan and for effective improvement in the working of the markets already established.

-The conference on Marketing and Co-operation held at Jaipur in February 1956, while endorsing the major recommendation of Hydrabad Conference, particularly stressed the need for accorating the place of regulation of the uncovered marketing centres during the second plan period.
+The conference on Marketing and Co-operation held at Jaipur in February 1956, while endorsing the major recommendation of Hyderabad conference, particularly stressed the need for according the place of regulation of the uncovered marketing centres during the second plan period.

-At the beginning of the Third Five Year Plan, legislation for establishment of markets was in force in nine State.
-Later on four, other States also had enacted the Agricultural Produce Markets Acts.
+At the beginning of the Third Five Year Plan, legislation for establishment of markets was in force in nine States.
+Later on four, other states also had enacted the Agricultural Produce Markets Acts.
 During the Fourth and Fifth Plan periods, the remaining States viz.
-Assam, Kerala, Jammu and Kashmir also enacted legislation after reorganization and end by the end of 1980, Agricultural Produce Marketing Acts were in force in 18 States and 4 Union Territories.
+Assam, Kerala, Jammu and Kashmir also enacted legislation after reorganisation and end by the end of 1980, Agriculture Produce Marketing Act were in force kin 18 states and 4 Union Territories.